-During the year we developed a comprehensive corporate tax governance framework.
-Data[#]3 has adopted a structured and disciplined approach to risk management by developing and implementing a risk management framework in accordance with ISO 31000:2018 Risk management - Principles and Guidelines.
-The overall objective of our tax governance policy is to ensure income tax matters related to tax elections and/ or decisions regarding tax treatments are appropriate and reviewed by third parties where necessary.
+Data#3 has adopted a structured and disciplined approach to risk management by developing and implementing a risk management framework in accordance with ISO 31000:2018 Risk management - Principles and Guidelines.
+We have a comprehensive corporate tax governance framework that sits within our overall risk management framework.
+The overall objective of our tax governance policy is to ensure income tax matters related to tax elections and/or decisions regarding tax treatments are appropriate and reviewed by third parties where necessary.